Adolis García Player Props: Rangers vs. Astros

 Adolis García At The Plate

-- Garcia has 83 hits, which is best among Texas hitters this season, while batting .262 with 38 extra-base hits.
+- Garcia has 83 hits, which ranks first among Texas hitters this season, while batting .259 with 38 extra-base hits.

-- He ranks 70th in batting average, 78th in on base percentage, and 17th in slugging among the qualified hitters in MLB.
+- Among qualifying batters in MLB action, he ranks 72nd in batting average, 81st in on-base percentage, and 20th in slugging.

-- Garcia will look to extend his six-game hitting streak.
-He's batting .318 with two homers over the course of his last games.
+- Garcia has picked up a hit in 63.9% of his 83 games this season, with multiple hits in 22.9% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.